Electromagnetic Wave Propagation

 Finally, the fourth equation based on Ampere’s law as modified by Maxwell becomes

-Based on an initial examination of equations and , we can see that any value of [E] or [B] will depend only [x] and [t], such that we need only focus on Maxwell's time-dependent equations.
-However, before commenting on the solutions in and , we might continue by taking the 2nd derivate of respect to [x] and with [t]:
+Based on an initial examination of equations and , we can see that any value of [E] or [B] will depend on only [x] and [t], such that we need only focus on Maxwell's time-dependent equations.
+However, before commenting on the solutions in and , we might continue by taking the 2nd derivate of with respect to [x] and with [t]:

 By noting the equivalence of the magnetic field terms in brackets leads to the wave equation for the electric field [E] in isolation:

 By reversing the order of the 2nd derivatives applied to and leads to the wave equation for the magnetic field [B]: